Retirement plan software for personal retirement planning.

 Changes from the Current Retirement Plan Version are:

-• A half percent higher inflation rate was used to match higher expected inflation.
+• A percent higher inflation rate was used to match higher expected inflation in the Proposed version.
 If it doesn't materialize, then they'll just have a little more money to spend.
 If it does happen, then they'll have been prepared.
 If inflation turns out to be even higher, then they'll be that much better off than if they weren't able to plan for it.

 • They were able to keep all of their planned expenditures going.